equinix/terraform-provider-metal/docs/data-sources/plans.md

 }

 # This metal_device will use the first returned plan and the list of facilities
+# It will ignore future changes on plan and facilities
 resource "metal_device" "example" {
   hostname         = "example"
   plan             = data.metal_plans.example.plans[0].name